quochungphp/nestjs-test-asignment/README.md

 ```

 6. Create tables and insert test data for both of dbtest and db-test-integration
+- Open Postgres SQL IDE or PG4Admin and copy SQL command into editor and run on both of databases.

 ```sql
 CREATE TYPE "roleType" AS ENUM ('ADMIN', 'USER', 'EDITOR');